CS4248-Team4/SciCite-Team4/README.md

 Aim: Given an input citation sentence (“context”), classify its intent as one among {background, method, comparison}.

-For details on approach, refer to our report that is also included in the repository.
+For details on the approach, refer to our report that is included in the repository.